phpstan/phpstan/README.md

 If some of the patterns do not occur in the result anymore, PHPStan will let you know and you will have to remove the pattern from the configuration.
-You can turn off this behavior by setting `reportUnmatchedIgnoredErrors` to `false` in PHPStan configuration.
+You can turn off this behaviour by setting `reportUnmatchedIgnoredErrors` to `false` in PHPStan configuration.

 ### Bootstrap file